René Zagger

-René Zagger (born 1 June 1973) is an English actor, known for playing PC Nick Klein in The Bill from 1999 to 2004 and as the voice of Emet-Selch in Final Fantasy XIV from the Stormblood expansion onward.
+René Zagger (born 1 June 1973) is an English actor, known for playing PC Nick Klein in The Bill from 1999 to 2004, and as the voice of Emet-Selch in Final Fantasy XIV from the Stormblood expansion onward.
 He has also made several guest appearances in Casualty, Doctors and Wycliffe.

 Background

 Zagger was born in Leytonstone, London.
-His father is of Russian-Polish ancestry and his mother is of Spanish-Portuguese ancestry.
+His father is of Ashkenazi Jewish ancestry and his mother is of Sephardic Jewish ancestry.
 Zagger was raised a practising Jew by his parents but now considers himself to be more traditionalist.
 While attending Davenant Foundation School his interest in acting began affecting his attendance, so the headmaster suggested that he move to an acting school.
 He left his school and enrolled at Italia Conti Academy of Performing Arts.